 For instance, 49% of total monthly Twitter users follow brands or companies, compared to the average of 16% on other networks.
 Twitter is the only platform, where you can directly connect to the government, celebrities, quote a question, record a query, and actually hope to receive a reply.
 That is what Twitter is!

-How to set up Twitter Account
+How to set up Twitter Profile for small business

 In order to gain potential followers and build fan loyalty on Twitter, the first step is to set up a Twitter Profile.
 A profile that attracts users and clients in the first look.